reachsak/DA-BCPS/README.md

 ## Additional Notes

 - **Smart Contract Interaction**: The React frontend has integrated wallet support (e.g., MetaMask) for interacting with the blockchain.
-- **AI Capabilities**: The AI backend uses large language models (LLMs) to provide conversational interfaces for smart building control.
+- **AI Capabilities**: The AI backend uses [llama.cpp](https://github.com/ggerganov/llama.cpp) to run a local large language model that powers conversational interfaces for smart building control.
 Ensure the `reactionfunction.py` script is running to enable these features in the frontend.
 - **Testing on Local Blockchain**: If you're testing locally, you can deploy the contract on a local blockchain such as Ganache or Hardhat, and update the contract address accordingly in the frontend config file.

 ## License